Official product page

 Strength training

-Side-by-side workout summaries for the same strength-training session from WearPro and the Amazfit T-Rex 3 Pro, showing similar session duration but very different heart-rate and training-load interpretation
+Side-by-side workout summaries for the same strength-training session from WearPro and the Amazfit T-Rex 3 Pro, showing similar session duration but very different heart-rate and training-load interpretation Strength-training heart-rate comparison showing the KKTICK Tank T5 missing many of the short spikes captured by the chest-strap reference

 The stats are basic, but calorie burn and heart-rate data were within a reasonable ballpark of expectations and the comparison device, and even though some exercises are particularly hard on the heart-rate sensor, it did a fairly good job overall.